Hiptostee/Portfolio/README.md

 ![researchchat.org](/images/researchchat.png)

+This project was made in collaboration with Abhay Gupta (John Jay High School) and Rishabh Nambiar (Binghamton University)

 ---

 ### 🤖 FTC Autonomous & TeleOp OpModes

-**Overview:** This project details the software for an FTC robot, encompassing both its **Autonomous** and **Driver-Controlled (TeleOp)** operational modes.
+**Overview:** As a member of the Jaybots, the FTC robotics team at John Jay High School, I held the positions of **Equipment Manager**,**Corporate Outreach Manager**, and most recently, **Build Leader**.
+This past season, we advanced to the _FIRST_ World Championship through the 3rd Place Inspire Award.
+I have had a large role in both programming and building the robot.
+I will detail the software for an FTC robot, encompassing both its **Autonomous** and **Driver-Controlled (TeleOp)** operational modes.
 It focuses on precision robotics, utilizing advanced motion planning for pre-programmed tasks and intelligent sensor integration for responsive manual control during competitions.

 ![FTC Robotics](/images/jaybots.png)